kvcache-ai/Mooncake/CONTRIBUTING.md

 ### PR Title and Classification

-Use prefixed PR title to indicate the type of change.
+Use a prefixed PR title to indicate the type of changes.
 Please use one of the following:

 - ``[Bugfix]`` for bug fixes.
 - ``[CI/Build]`` for build or continuous integration improvements.